bloxstreet/support/docs/hr-information/activity-information.md

 ### <font color="#C21807">HR Reforms</font>
 HR reforms happen once a month at an undisclosed time.
 During reforms, HRs who have not met the activity requirement will be demoted to Customer.
-Additionally, warnings may be issued to inactive HRs.
-Warnings are not a prerequisite for a demotion in the context of reforms.
-A list of HRs who have received a warning may be found in the pinned messages of [#hr-room](https://discord.com/channels/323081832071561216/600727208155414546).
 After being demoted, HRs cannot reclaim their previous rank, as doing so will lead to a permanent ban.